instead-hub/instead/doc/stead3_en.md

 Not a very good example, as it would be easier to write disp = 'Apple', but it shows the syntax of the entry function.

-The main objective of such a function -- it returns a string or Booleanvalues.
+The main objective of such a function -- it returns a string or boolean values.
 Now we see the return line.
 To return a string you can use an explicit entry in the form: